sap-tutorials/Tutorials/tutorials/btp-app-ext-service-s4hc-register/btp-app-ext-service-s4hc-register.md

       !![s4h5](s4h5.png)

-6. Choose **Save** and wait until the status displayed for your newly registered system switches to **Enabled** – potentially you need to refresh your page.
+6. Choose **Create**, then choose **Yes** to approve the creation, and wait until the status displayed for your newly registered system switches to **Enabled** – it's possible that you would need to refresh your page.

       !![s4h6](s4h6.png)